AS Monaco FC

-Association Sportive de Monaco Football Club SA, commonly referred to as AS Monaco ([ɑ.ɛs mɔnako]), ASM or Monaco, is a Monégasque professional football club based in Fontvieille, Monaco.
-Although not in France, it is a member of the French Football Federation (FFF) and currently competes in Ligue 1, the top tier of French football.
-Founded in 1918, the team plays its home matches at the Stade Louis II.
+Association Sportive de Monaco Football Club, commonly referred to as AS Monaco ([ɑ.ɛs mɔnako]), is a professional football club based in Fontvieille, Monaco.
+Although not in France, they are a member of the French Football Federation (FFF) and currently compete in Ligue 1, the top tier of French football.
+Founded in 1918, the team play their home matches at the Stade Louis II.

-Its training center is situated in neighboring France, in la Turbie.
+Their training center is situated in France, in la Turbie.

-Despite not being a French club, Monaco is one of the most successful clubs in French football, having won eight league titles, five Coupe de France trophies and one Coupe de la Ligue.
-The club is among the best in European football, and were runners-up in the UEFA Cup Winners' Cup in 1992 and the UEFA Champions League in 2004.
+Despite not being a French club, Monaco are one of the most successful clubs in French football, having won eight league titles, five Coupe de France trophies and one Coupe de la Ligue.
+The club also played in European football a number of times, and were runners-up in the UEFA Cup Winners' Cup in 1992 and the UEFA Champions League in 2004.